As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 Loading...

-It's also not unusual, Stone says, for poorer areas to be located near "undesirable land uses," like nearby highways or industrial areas, which create even more heat.
+It's also not unusual, Stone says, for poorer areas to be located near "undesirable land uses" such as nearby highways or industrial areas, which create even more heat.

 The pattern of who lives closer to those sources of heat is not just a matter of poor versus rich, it is also often a matter of black and brown versus white.
 Nationwide, many of the low-income communities NPR found to be hotter — often with fewer trees, more concrete and closer to highways and factories — are also communities of color.